luna-hq/luna/README.md

 $ RUST_LOG=info ./target/debug/luna
 ```

-See [lunactl](https://github.com/flowerinthenight/lunactl/) for the cmdline.
+See [lunactl](https://github.com/flowerinthenight/lunactl/) for a test cmdline in Go.